ferflugel/General/Verilog/readme.md

 # Credits
 ## The code contained in this repository was written in collaboration with Ahmad Kaleem, Chris Landsdale, and Nicholas Sinclair.
+Any mistakes should be attributed to me.
+The code is property of the University of Toronto and should not be copied.